Featured Education

 Expires After

-Improving Survival in First-Line Metastatic NSCLC with Dual Checkpoint Blockade: Exploring Recent Data and Treatment Strategies / Activity 1
+Improving Survival in First-Line Metastatic NSCLC with Dual Checkpoint Blockade: Real-world Applications in Clinical Practice / Activity 2

 This educational initiative is designed for community-based oncology clinicians (physicians, nurse practitioners [NPs], physician assistants [PAs], pharmacists, and nurses) to enhance outcomes for individuals with who provide care for individuals with mNSCLC.
-This interactive online activity uses the game-based platform Kahoot! to test participant ability to identify and apply key learning points while competing against their colleagues.
-Expert faculty will discuss the emerging efficacy and safety data for CTLA-4 inhibitor combination regimens in metastatic NSCLC (mNSCLC) and explore strategies to identify patients who would most benefit from these therapies through the use of biomarkers.
+This interactive online activity uses the game-based platform Kahoot! to test participant ability to identify and apply key learning points to metastatic NSCLC (mNSCLC) patient cases while competing against their colleagues.
+Expert faculty will discuss the emerging efficacy and safety data for CTLA-4 inhibitor combination regimens in mNSCLC and explore strategies to identify patients who would most benefit from these therapies through the use of biomarkers.
 Additionally, there will be an in-depth discussion regarding approaches to effectively collaborate with other clinicians and mNSCLC patients to provide cost-effective, equitable, and inclusive care for patients of all socioeconomic and racial/ethnic backgrounds.
-Join us for Part 2 of this question and answer based educational activity, Improving Survival in First-line Metastatic NSCLC with Dual Checkpoint Blockade: Real-world Applications in Clinical Practice to apply the evidence to real-world patient cases!
+Join us for Part 1 of this question and answer based educational activity, Improving Survival in First-line Metastatic NSCLC with Dual Checkpoint Blockade: Exploring Recent Data and Treatment Strategies for an in-depth dive into the data!

-The Evolution of HCT, Part 4: Addressing Barriers
+The Evolution of HCT, Part 1: Basics and Outcomes

 Scroll to Top